 First, Understand China’s Online Space

 If your current reputation can’t be accessed anywhere in Mainland China, then you are missing out on a lot of opportunities.
-Remember, China has somehow managed to ring-fence their online ecosystem.
+Remember, China has somehow managed to ring-fence its online ecosystem.

 Since most of your activities aimed at landing the Chinese buyer will be based online, the two things you will want to focus a lot on are your online reputation and visibility.